muellan/parallel/README.md

 AM parallel
 ==========

-parallel programming primitives for C++
+Header-only parallel programming primitives for C++14.

-All components are header-only.

 The repo also includes some examples.